jwmarcus/codex-fantasia/README.md

 ## 🤝 Contributing

-We’re not accepting external contributors *yet*, but if you’ve got ideas, pixel art, or text dumps sitting in a folder since 1998—hit us up.
+We're not accepting external contributors *yet*, but if you've got ideas or want to help with the project, feel free to open an issue for discussion.

 ## 📜 License